-8 BOILER ASSEMBLY
+8. BOILER ASSEMBLY

-1. Fit the distributor tube (supplied with the boiler) into one of the return connection.
-That is one of the rear lower ports - refer to Frame 5.
+1. Fit the distributor tube (supplied with the boiler) into one of the return connections.
+That is one of the rear lower ports.
+Refer to Frame 5.

-Fit the flange, using the M10 × 35mm screws and washers provided.
+Fit the flange using the M10 × 35mm screws and washers provided.

-Ensure that the notch in the tube flange sits correctly into the groove on the section and that the 2 sealing gaskets are correctly assembled on the tube.
+Ensure that the tube flange aligns horizontally and that the 2 sealing gaskets are correctly assembled on the tube.
+Refer to alignment notches in Frame 5.

-2. Fit the 1" tapped flange to the other lower rear connection, using the gasket and M10 × 25mm screws and washers provided.
+2. Fit the 1" tapped flange to the other lower rear connection using the gasket and M10 × 25mm screws and washers provided.

-3. Temporarily screw the 2 handling bars (2" pipe) into the top tappings and manoeuvre the boiler into position.

-4. Complete the system connections, using suitable jointing compound, as follows:
+- 3. Temporarily screw the 2 handling bars (2" pipe) into the top tappings and manoeuvre the boiler into position. - 4.
+Complete the system connections, using suitable jointing compound, as follows: - a.

-a.
 The flow connection may be made to either of the rear top tappings (either at the same side as the return or opposite the return).